 Mutual Fund Investors: You should carefully consider information contained in the prospectus, including investment objectives, risks, charges and expenses.
 For a prospectus containing this and other important information, please visit the fund's detailed quote page, or contact a ShareBuilder Customer Service Associate.
 Please read the prospectus carefully before investing.

-ETF research presented by Capital One ShareBuilder, Inc. incorporates other types of exchange-traded products such as exchange-traded notes (ETNs).
+ETF research presented by Capital One Investing, LLC incorporates other types of exchange-traded products such as exchange-traded notes (ETNs).

-ETFs must be bought and sold through a broker-dealer such as Capital One ShareBuilder, Inc., which will involve commission expenses.
+ETFs must be bought and sold through a broker-dealer such as Capital One Investing, LLC, which will involve commission expenses.
 ETFs are not directly redeemable and are subject to market volatility.
 When buying or selling an ETF, an investor will receive the prevailing market price.
-Diversification does not guarantee a profit or protect against market losses.
 Dividends are not guaranteed, and not all ETFs include a dividend investment objective or strategy.

-Mutual Fund Compensation: Capital One ShareBuilder, Inc., receives compensation from fund companies participating in its no-load, no-transaction fee program for recordkeeping, shareholder, and other administrative services.
+Mutual Fund Compensation: Capital One Investing, LLC receives compensation from fund companies participating in its no-load, no-transaction fee program for recordkeeping, shareholder, and other administrative services.
 For additional information, please review our Mutual Fund Disclosure.

-Securities products are: Not FDIC insured • Not bank guaranteed • May lose value
+Securities and services are: Not FDIC insured • Not bank guaranteed • May lose value • Not a deposit • Not Insured by any Federal Government Agency